PondSec/JoeysSlimeventure/README.md

 ## Installation and Execution

-1. Download the latest version of *Dungeon Slayer* from [this repository](#).
+1. Download the latest version of *Depths of the Ooze* from [this repository](#).
 2. Open the project using Godot 4.3 or a compatible version.
 3. Run the game directly within the Godot editor or export it to your desired platform.

 ## License and Distribution

-The beta version of *Dungeon Slayer* is freely available, but commercial distribution or modification requires explicit permission from **Joshua Pond Studios**.
+The beta version of *Depths of the Ooze* is freely available, but commercial distribution or modification requires explicit permission from **Joshua Pond Studios**.
 For inquiries regarding distribution or commercial use, please contact us.

 ---

 **Note**: This README is based on the current version of the game and will be updated with each new release.
-Thank you for supporting *Dungeon Slayer*!
+Thank you for supporting *Depths of the Ooze*!